 Layer0 allows you to specify the set of URLs that should be pre-rendered and cached at the edge during deployment to ensure that users get a sub-second experience when accessing your site.

 Static pre-rendering involves sending requests to your application code and caching the result right after your site is deployed.
 In this way, you simply build your app to implement server-side rendering and get the speed benefits of a static site for some or all of your pages.
-This feature is especially useful for large, complex sites that have too many URLs to prerender without incurring exceptionally long build times.
+This feature is especially useful for large, complex sites with too many URLs to prerender without incurring exceptionally long build times.

 Essentially, if there is a request for a page with high traffic levels, there’ll most likely be a cache hit.
 It’s the best way to get the best possible cache hits in this environment.